 The quality of ink is another vital consideration.
 You may choose between acid-based ink pens, and water-based ink pens.
 Regardless of which type of pen ink you choose, it’s vital to ensure that the ink dries quickly and does not cause pigmentation.

 You may also note that it is challenging to cover up pen marks and colors by drawing over the old colors.
-Additionally, since pens are typically designed for use on paper or canvas, the sketches are non-erasable.
-Therefore, it’s essential to choose pens with high-quality ink.
-You may also consider looking for waterproof options and “clump resistant” options.
+Additionally, since pens are typically designed for use on paper or canvas, sketches are typically non-erasable.
+With that said though, there are options like these FriXion erasable pens that mean you can get rid of mistakes, so if this is a big deal for you consider going for pens that can be erased.
+You might also want consider looking for waterproof options and “clump resistant” options if you’re concerned about making a mess with your pen work over other art or illustrations.

 The Build and Thickness of the Pen